inmoonlight/inmoonlight.github.io/source/about/index.md

       position: left
 ---

-**I'm Jihyung Moon, focusing on developing AI products that deliver business value as well as have a great impact on human life** ✨
+**I'm Jihyung Moon, CTO / co-founder of SoftlyAI whose mission is to help communities to be more inclusive and engaging.** ✨

 My current interests are